-Each week when a deposition role play is conducted, takers and defenders will be video recorded and their videos will be posted on the course bSpace page for their review.
-You will be expected to review your video in order to prepare a written self-critique.
-(I will provide instructions before the recordings begin.)
+Each week when a deposition role play is conducted, pairs of takers and defenders will be video recorded and their videos will be posted on the course web page for their review and written self critique.
 I will then meet with pairs of takers and defenders in a private review session.
-By the end of the semester, I will have met with each student for a video review session at least one time.
+By the end of the semester, I will have met for a video review session with each student in his or her role as a taker at least one time.